opnfv/kvmfornfv/docs/all/tunning.rst

   expensive of latency.
 These features include: Intel®Turbo Boost Technology, Enhanced Intel®SpeedStep, Processor C state and P state.
-Normally they should be disabled but, depending on the real-time application design and latency requirements, there might be some features can be enabled if the impact on deterministic execution of the workload is small.
+Normally they should be disabled but, depending on the real-time application design and latency requirements, there might be some features that can be enabled if the impact on deterministic execution of the workload is small.

 * **Hyper-Threading:**